 IN5410 – Energy Informatics

 The course provides an introduction to how informatics methods, techniques and tools can contribute to creating the sustainable energy systems of the future.
-Topics covered include cloud computing, big data, machine learning, game theory and optimization and their application in different kinds of energy systems such as smartgrids with integrated solar and wind power, energy storage and electric vehicles.
+Topics covered include machine learning, cloud computing, fog computing, Blockchain, data center, game theory and optimization and their application in different kinds of energy systems such as smartgrids with integrated solar and wind power, energy storage and electric vehicles.